ahmeddawod12/tickers.githup.io/README.md

 The data used in this analysis is sourced from real-world data provided by yfinance, which I utilized in Python to download the stock prices for each ticker.
 Additionally, I used Stock Analysis Site to load the quarterly financial statements for each company.
 This approach ensured that our analysis was grounded in the most current and relevant financial data available.

-Tickers_Analysis.ipynb includes all related data and analyses, such as various financial ratios, correlation matrices, and predictive models.
+**Tickers_Analysis.ipynb** includes all related data and analyses, such as various financial ratios, correlation matrices, and predictive models.
 Additionally, you will find:

-Graphical Representations: Visualizations in Power BI and Excel that highlight trends, patterns, and key insights.
+Graphical Representations: Visualizations that highlight trends, patterns, and key insights.

 Financial Health Reports: Detailed reports on the financial stability and performance of each company.